Region-Aware Wasserstein Distances of Persistence Diagrams and Merge Trees: Conclusion

 \section{Conclusion}

-In this paper, we presented \revision{a generalization of the Wasserstein distances} for persistence diagrams and merge trees \revision{\cite{edelsbrunner09, pont_vis21} that uses a richer characterization of the topological features and redefines their} comparison as a distance between their extrema-aligned regions. \revision{A parameter is defined to control the amount of information about the regions to use, making the original Wasserstein distances} special cases of our method. \revision{We have shown some theoretical properties: it is a metric, it is stable under certain conditions and it is more discriminative than the original distances it generalizes.} We have presented two strategies to control both computation time and memory footprint of the method by respectively using only subsets of the regions in the computation and to compress the regions' properties to obtain low-memory representations.
+In this paper, we presented \revision{a generalization of the Wasserstein distances} for persistence diagrams and merge trees\revision{\mbox{\cite{edelsbrunner09, pont_vis21}} that uses a richer characterization of the topological features and redefines their} comparison as a distance between their extrema-aligned regions. \revision{A parameter is defined to control the amount of information about the regions to use, making the original Wasserstein distances} special cases of our method. \revision{We have shown some theoretical properties: it is a metric, it is stable under certain conditions and it is more discriminative than the original distances it generalizes.} We have presented two strategies to control both computation time and memory footprint of the method by respectively using only subsets of the regions in the computation and to compress the regions' properties to obtain low-memory representations.

-A natural direction for future work is the definition of more advanced analysis methods using this novel distance metric such as barycenters \revision{\cite{pont_vis21}} (to compute a region-aware BDT representative of a set) or variance analysis methods \revision{like} principal geodesic analysis \revision{\cite{pont_tvcg23}}.
-An orthogonal direction than the latter consists in the improvement of the region-aware ground metric.
-Instead of simply aligning the regions at their extrema, \revision{they} could be deformed to minimize a fitting criterion.
-Overall, this work is a first step towards the extension and generalization of the Wasserstein distances for persistence and merge trees by incorporating region-aware comparisons.
+A natural direction for future work is the definition of more advanced analysis methods using this novel distance metric such as barycenters\revision{\mbox{\cite{pont_vis21}}} (to compute a region-aware BDT representative of a set) or variance analysis methods \revision{like} principal geodesic analysis\revision{\mbox{\cite{pont_tvcg23}}}.
+An orthogonal direction \revisionTVCGminor{to} the latter consists in the improvement of the region-aware ground metric.
+Instead of simply aligning the regions at their extrema, \revision{they} could be deformed to minimize a fitting criterion. \revisionTVCGminor{Extending the method to cycles and voids is promising, but since they do not naturally define canonical regions as extremum-saddle pairs do, it remains to explore stable representatives \cite{representativeCycles, representativeVolumes} and how to align and compare them.} \revisionTVCGminor{The extension to unstructured meshes would require a systematic evaluation of interpolation or resampling strategies and their impact on region definitions, distance values, runtime and memory.} \revisionTVCG{From a performance point of view, the method’s reliance on vertex-wise comparisons makes it particularly well suited to GPU acceleration and could be explored.} Overall, this work is a first step towards the extension and generalization of the Wasserstein distances for persistence and merge trees by incorporating region-aware comparisons.